MicrosoftDocs/Hololens/hololens/hololens-troubleshooting.md

 This error is typically encountered during device reset and re-use flows where a HoloLens device has gone through Autopilot at least once.
 In order to resolve this issue, please [delete the device from Microsoft Intune](/mem/autopilot/troubleshoot-device-enrollment#error-code-0x80180014-when-re-enrolling-using-self-deployment-or-pre-provisioning-mode) and reset it again to complete Autopilot flow.

 For more info, please refer to [troubleshooting steps on the autopilot page.](hololens2-autopilot.md#why-do-i-see-0x80180014-during-autopilot)

+## Microsoft Edge fails to start the microphone

+When users using Microsoft Edge the microphone can fail to start, thus not being usable to interact with Edge in HoloLens.
+This known issue is related to the version of the Microsoft Edge app, please do not reflash your device to an earlier version as this will not fix this issue.

+### Who is affected?

+Users who have Microsoft Edge version 93, 94, or 95.
+You can check which version of Microsoft Edge you have by using the Microsoft Store app, then select the "See more" button represented by the **...** then select **Downloads and updates**.

+### Work around

+The current fix is in version 96, which is available to users who have enrolled in Microsoft Edge Insiders.
+This is different than enrolling your device as a Windows Insider.
+Read these instructions for details on [how to enroll into Edge’s insider program.](hololens-new-edge.md#microsoft-edge-insider-channels)

 ## Remote Assist video freezes after 20 minutes